John-OK/hellobirdie/docs/backend/setup/details/step5-settings-structure-refactoring.md

 ### 2. Create Base Settings (base.py)

-Copy the core settings from your existing `settings.py` file to a new `base.py` file:
+Create a file named `base.py` in the `backend/hellobirdie/settings/` directory with the following content (copied from the core settings in your existing `settings.py` file):

 ```python
 # hellobirdie/settings/base.py